File downloads tracking

 If you use the File downloads tracking feature, then these count towards your billable monthly pageviews.

 File downloads tracking is essential for many site owners and Plausible helps you automate this process.
-Plausible tracks when a visitor clicks a link leading to a file.
+Plausible can capture a file download event each time a link is clicked and that link contains a file extension.
 All the most common file extensions are tracked by default but you can also specify a custom list of file types to track.
 With our "File Downloads Tracking" you can:

 - See which files are clicked the most

 - See on which of your pages the particular file gets the clicks

 - Filter the dashboard by a file URL to see what type of visitors click the most (referral source, location, device, browser, OS)